gtournie/redux-form-validators/README.md

 ### url

 Validates that the specified value is a valid URL.
-It uses the `url.REG_URL` regexp to check the value.

 ```
 <Field name="url" type="text" label="URL" component={renderField}